 In 2015, 250 volunteers helped pull off the multi-venue event.
 The PASEO planning team consisted of 7 unpaid staff members and an advisory board of 11 art experts.

 Taos Fall Arts Festival (TFAF), the nonprofit umbrella for the PASEO 2015, hosted indoor art exhibits in five spaces during the PASEO (389 Taos artists were included).
 Nearly 1000 people were counted at the opening reception of TFAF’s Taos Select exhibition on Friday evening.

 The PASEO team estimates between 10,000 and 12,000 people shared the PASEO experience—and the other art events occurring in Taos over the weekend.
 (They were Taos Fall Arts exhibits, Old Taos Trade Fair, Taos Fall Arts and Crafts Fair, and Quick Draw.)

 In 2016, the PASEO team took the leap into a more sustainable model and became a 501c-3 nonprofit, The Paseo Project.
-The PASEO 2016 festival will fill the streets of Taos Historic District from 5:00 to 10:00pm on September 23 and 24.
+The Paseo Project is excited to introduce year-round programs and events in addition to hosting the annual fall PASEO festival.